-Figure 32: Looking northwest towards the subject property (Town of Halton Hills 2025)
+Figure 32: Former school bell at the Halton Hills Civic Centre (Town of Halton Hills 2025)

 2.3 Architectural Style & Comparative Analysis

 The existing building at 10421 Fourth Line is a representative example of a late-nineteenth century rural one-room Ontario schoolhouse with Italianate architectural influences.
 The one-room schoolhouse was designed for sixty-four pupils and was intended to accommodate a small rural village or hamlet.
 The schoolhouse designs featured in the Canadian Farmer and The School House, its Architecture, External and Internal Arrangements were often used in rural communities, as they provided building instructions and floorplan layouts.
 However, since the schoolhouse was designed by local architect, John Cameron, the building differs from many of the designs found in these publications.